FDA Approves Pfizer for Ages 16+

 V-SAFE Vaccine Safety Monitoring

 Vaccine safety has been and will continue to be one of CDC’s top priorities.
-Once COVID-19 vaccines are made available in the United States, CDC will rely on existing systems and a new system, V-Safe, to monitor vaccine safety.

 V-Safe is a smartphone-based tool that uses text messaging and web surveys to provide personalized health check-ins after someone receives a COVID-19 vaccination.
 Through V-Safe, vaccine recipients can quickly tell CDC if they have any side effects after getting the COVID-19 vaccine.
 Depending on their responses, CDC may follow up with them by phone to get more information.
-V-Safe will also remind them to get their second COVID-19 vaccine dose, if needed.
+V-Safe will also remind them to get their second and third or booster COVID-19 vaccine dose, if needed.

 The Vaccine Adverse Event Reporting System (VAERS) is a national vaccine safety surveillance program run by CDC and the Food and Drug Administration (FDA).
 VAERS serves as an early warning system to detect possible safety issues with U.S. vaccines by collecting information about adverse events (possible side effects or health problems) that occur after vaccination.